Pauline Yates: Later life and career

 Yates's ability as a comedy foil was further utilised in the ITV sitcom Keep It in the Family (Thames, 1980–82) where she played wife to the frustratingly eccentric comic-strip artist Dudley Rush (played by Robert Gillespie) that sustained five series; Yates did not feature in the 1983 series.

 She appeared onstage in an Oxford Playhouse Company production of the Joe Orton play, What the Butler Saw at the Teatr y Werin in Aberystwyth, Wales, with William Russell and Michael Barrington in the cast.
 In 1987 she played the lead in Alan Ayckbourn's play Woman in Mind for the same company.
 Yates acted in David Pownall's Leicester Haymarket stage adaptation of Jane Austen's novel, Pride and Prejudice, directed by Bill Pryde in 1985.
 In 1989 Yates appeared in the play, Talking to Angels at the Theatre Museum in London.

 Personal life

 Yates married actor/writer Donald Churchill in 1960.
 The couple had two daughters, Jemma and Polly, and lived for many years in Primrose Hill, North London.
 Donald Churchill died on set in 1991 after filming his final episode of El C.I.D. for Granada Television in which he played the irascible harbour master Metcalf.
 Jemma Churchill is also an actress and Polly Churchill was a writer.
-Polly Churchill died in 2018 after a two-year relationship with Christopher Nichols, the widower of Francis Crick's youngest daughter Jacqueline.
+Polly Churchill died in 2018.
+Polly was in a two-year relationship with Christopher Nichols, the widower of Francis Crick's youngest daughter Jacqueline.
 Yates had three grandchildren.